Classification of images in video frames

 - In the left-hand panel, select

-Subnets. - In the required subnet row, click
+Subnets. - In the row with the subnet you need, click

 . - In the menu that opens, select Link routing table.